 Tweets: To embed a Tweet, find the time stamp, as in: 4 hours 3 mins.
 Click it, and it will take you to the Tweet’s own page with a separate URL in the address bar.
 Copy it, paste it in exactly where you want it in your post.
 If it is a hyperlink, highlight it, then in the Menu box above the composition box, choose the icon that looks like a chain link breaking.
 Break Link appears when you hover your mouse there; click it: a Tweet won’t embed as a Live Link.

 Youtubes are easy to embed by URL; copy the URL on youtube, click Insert From URL where you’ve placed your cursor.
-The video or vimeo will appear in the box, click Insert into Post.
+The video or vimeo usually appears in the box, click Insert into Post.

 More Breaks: Given that it’s good to see more than a few posts on the front page, I usually stick a ‘Read More Here’ break early on, especially for my own posts.
 Place your cursor where you’d like it, then choose the icon on the top row of the menu choices above the composition box that shows a broken line between two horizontal bars of grey; click it, and a dotted line will appear in your diary.
 The main caveat to that is that if you’d opened your post with an image, you won’t be able to navigate your cursor below it for some reason.
 Zo: I usually *start* with a More break, then fill in an image afterward.

-To Edit a post, follow a similar procedure in Chrome: Hover your mouse over the Circle W in the upper left-hand corner; navigate to, then click on WP Administration.
+To Edit a post, follow a similar procedure in Firefox: Hover your mouse over the Circle W in the upper left-hand corner; navigate to, then click on WP Administration.
 Navigate down to Posts, click All Posts from the menu that appears at the right.
 When you see the post you want to Edit. click Edit under the title.
+Then click ‘Update’.